 Both of these cables are rated for 1GB data rates.

 Cat6 cable is an advancement on cat5e cable and is constructed with a high twist rate.
-This cable has been shown to be able to achieve up to 10GB at shorter distances with the maximum distance for the 10GB at 55m.
-This does hinder on certain factors such as cable quality, your connectors, gear and how you terminated our cable.
+This cable has been developed to be able to achieve up to 10GB at shorter distances with the maximum distance for the 10GB at 55m.
+This does hinder on certain factors such as cable quality, your connectors, gear and how you terminated your cable.
+If you're looking for long runs and consistent 10 gigabits it is recommended to look at cat6a cable.

 Do cat5e and cat6 cables use different connectors?